-Pakistan and the US have been the closest allies during major world crises like Cold War, the Afghan War against the Soviet invasion in 1979, and the global War on Terror in the aftermath of 9/11, but the bilateral relations between the two have always remained disparate.
+Pakistan and the US have been the closest allies during major world crises like Cold War, the Afghan War against the Soviet invasion in 1979, and the global War on Terror in the aftermath of the September 11 attacks, but the bilateral relations between the two have always remained disparate.
 The relations between the two have been the closest at one time and almost the contrary at the other time.

 The relationship between Pakistan and the US has often waxed and waned according to the situation in the region.
 Pakistan, which defeated the Soviet Union – the USSR, the arch-rival of the US in Afghanistan – faced US sanctions after the collapse of the USSR.
 Pakistan has allied with the US for achieving its security interests, but it has always acted towards the US as a friend, taking for granted the notion of International Relations that there are no permanent friends and foes in International Relations but only permanent interests.